nickmeldrum/nickmeldrumdotcom/README.md

 ## TODO:

 ### Next steps:

+ * first next step: run script/deploy - tries to update stack then moans it doesn't exist - some error in the scripts now

  * get the travis stuff parameterised to testing and prod versions
    * test the 2 stack creations and updates including lambda create/update